jake83741/vnc-lm/README.md

 ### Features
 #### Model Management
 Change models using the `/model` command and adjust parameters like `num_ctx`, `system_prompt`, and `temperature`.
 Notifications automatically send when models load into RAM.
 Models can be removed with the `remove` parameter.
-Download models directly through Discord by messaging a tag link.
+Download models directly through Discord by messaging a model tag link.

 > `https://ollama.com/library/phi3.5:3.8b-mini-instruct-q2_K` <br>